Tintin in the Land of the Soviets: Influences

 Hergé wanted to set Tintin's first adventure in the United States in order to involve Native Americans—a people who had fascinated him since boyhood—in the story.
 Wallez rejected this idea, which later saw realisation as the series' third instalment, Tintin in America (1932).
-Instead, Wallez wanted Hergé to send Tintin to the Soviet Union, founded in 1922 by the Marxist–Leninist Bolshevik Party after seizing power from the Russian Empire during the 1917 October Revolution.
+Instead, Wallez wanted Hergé to send Tintin to the Soviet Union, founded in 1922 by the Bolshevik Party after seizing power from the Russian Empire during the 1917 October Revolution.
 The Bolsheviks greatly changed the country's feudal society by nationalising industry and replacing a capitalist economy with a socialist one.
 By the early 1920s, the Soviet Union's first leader, Vladimir Lenin, had died and been succeeded by Joseph Stalin.
 Being both Roman Catholic and politically right-wing, Wallez was opposed to the atheist, anti-sectarian, anti-theocratic and left-wing Soviet policies, and wanted Tintin's first adventure to reflect this, to persuade its young readers with anti-Marxist and anti-communist ideas.
 Later commenting on why he produced a work of propaganda, Hergé said that he had been "inspired by the atmosphere of the paper", which taught him that being a Catholic meant being anti-Marxist, and since childhood he had been horrified by the Bolshevik shooting of the Romanov family in July 1918.

 Bolsheviks force people to vote for them at gunpoint in a scene appropriated from Joseph Douillet's Moscou sans voiles (1928).